carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 ![](fig/output_12.png)

-Let’s examine this scatter plot and compare it with the heatmap we created earlier:

-The scatter plot reveals that some economically poor countries in Sub-Saharan Africa, such as Mozambique and Liberia, have a low `GDP` and `avg-income` but still demonstrate a high `happyScore`.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Question

+The scatter plot reveals that some economically poor countries in Sub-Saharan Africa, such as Mozambique and Liberia, have a low `GDP` and `avg_income` but still demonstrate a high `happyScore`.
-But didn’t the heatmap show a positive correlation between happiness and GDP?
+But didn’t the heatmap that we created earlier show a positive correlation between happiness and GDP?
 Isn’t this a contradiction?!

 :::::::::::::::::::::::: solution